 Make sure your spark plug is gapped to the manufacturer’s specification and the spark plug wire (boot) is securely attached.

-9. Bad Ignition Coil on a Husqvarna String Trimmer
+9. Bad Ignition Coil

 The winding on the ignition coil can separate and short out.
 When this happens, the spark plug won’t get the voltage required to create a spark.
-This will cause your Husqvarna to die after it’s been running.
+This will cause your trimmer to die after it’s been running.

 SOLUTION: Identify a bad ignition coil using an ohmmeter to check for a break in continuity.
 Replace the ignition coil if you find a break.

-10. Plugged Spark Arrestor on a Husqvarna String Trimmer
+10. Plugged Spark Arrestor

 There is a small metal screen that keeps hot exhaust material from shooting out of the string trimmer and causing injury or starting a fire.
 This small screen will become plugged with a carbon buildup that will affect how the engine runs.